 Kicking off the action at the Olympic Sliding Centre in PyeongChang will be the daring sport of Luge, with the world’s top athletes all vying for the title of Olympic champion.

-The 2018 Games will see athletes contest four disciplines; men’s individual, women’s individual, doubles and the team relay, with Australia hopefully being represented in the men’s individual event as done at the Sochi Olympics.
+The 2018 Games will see athletes contest four disciplines; men’s individual, women’s individual, doubles and the team relay, with Australia being represented in the men’s individual event.

 At the 2014 Games, Germany claimed all four luge gold medals: men’s, women’s, doubles and team relay.
 Going back to the days of when the nation was split into east and west, Germany has dominated the sport of luge throughout Olympic history, securing 31 luge gold medals, while all other nations combined have 13.

-Australians to Watch: Townsville native, Alex Ferlazzo will be hoping to make his second Olympic appearance at the PyeongChang Games after the now 22-year-old made his debut at the Sochi 2014 Games.
+Australians to Watch: Townsville native, Alex Ferlazzo will make his second Olympic appearance at the PyeongChang Games after the 22-year-old made his debut at the Sochi 2014 Games.

 Qualification, Nomination & Selection

 Australia qualified 1 male quota spot in Luge at PyeongChang 2018.
 Qualification will be based on being placed in the top 37 of FIL Olympic Season World Cup Ranking List during the 2017 qualification period, which will be finalised by 31 December 2017.
 For the full details on qualification click here>>>

 If an athlete has qualified then they will be eligible to be nominated to the Australian Olympic Committee for selection.
 For the full details on nomination to the Australian Olympic Winter Team click here>>>